 Colliersville- along Route 7 just east of the intersection of Routes 7 & 28.
 Hand launch.
 10 cars.

-Crumhorn-off county Road 35 on east side of river between the villages of Portlandville and Millford.
-Hand launch.
-28 cars and trailers.
+Crumhorn-off County Road 35 on east side of river between the villages of Portlandville and Milford.
+Hard surface ramp.
+8 cars and trailers, 6 cars.

 Emmons-off County Road 47.
 Hand launch.
 20 cars.